prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/manage_script/create_library.md

 Created library Library 1 for user username1 with UUID 436da05b-8cb1-4a4d-b870-4a3b235d8517
 ```

-### Create a new library wth no name or privacy level
+### Create a new library with no name or privacy level

 You can create a library using only a username.
 The script substitutes default values for the library name and privacy level.